 5. Improve the quality of your sleep

-Getting enough sleep is essential for good health.
-Goal for 7 to 9 hours of slumber each nightly.
+Getting enough sleep is essential for good health—the goal is 7 to 9 hours each night.

 Creative strategies to improve your sleep: